ywanglf/COMP4021-Project-Elaine/README.md

 3. Clear the path to steal the opponent's crystal by burning the obstacle by `key W`
 4. Cheatmode: speedup the ghost by pressing `space bar`

-The player would only win if he/she steals the crystal.
+The player would only win if he/she steals the energy core.

 ## :space_invader:	 Checklist
 ### Game front page